renzibei/fph-table/docs/ci.md

 `HEAD` on `master`; leaving it empty lets the script take the merge base, and on `master` itself the previous commit.

+For the same reason, do not type the name of the branch the run is on into the `base` box. `actions/checkout` puts that branch at `HEAD`, so `master` on a run on `master` names the revision being tested; the gates fail with a message saying so rather than announcing that there was nothing to compare against.
+A sha, `HEAD~1`, or an empty box all work.

 ## What a green check means

 A check reports success only when it took its measurement and the measurement passed.
-A crashed probe, a compiler that is not installed, a disassembly that came out empty, a counter that only one side reported, zero matching tests: each of those fails the job.
+A crashed probe, a compiler that is not installed, a disassembly that came out empty, a base tree that arrived incomplete, a counter or a scenario that only one side reported, zero matching tests: each of those fails the job, on every event, and no label changes that. `ctest` is passed `--no-tests=error` for the last of them, because on its own it exits 0 when nothing matches.

+Every gate that has a base side measures this revision first and the base second, so a failure to build or run is charged to the side that caused it.
+Reaching the base side first turns a broken probe or a missing compiler into "the base predates this change", which is green on a push.

 Three things finish green without a measurement, and each says so in a warning annotation and a line in the job summary:

 - A push whose predecessor does not exist — the first push of a branch.
+The head side is still built first, so this is green only when the gate is otherwise working.
-- A pull request whose probe cannot be built against the base revision, once it carries that gate's label.
-See "Adding public API" below.
+- A pull request whose probe builds against this revision but not against the base revision, once it carries that gate's label.
+See "Adding public API".
 - A push whose predecessor cannot build the probe, which is what merging such a pull request looks like: the base is then the `master` before the merge, and by definition it does not have the new API.

-Push-triggered runs of `lookup-guard` report rather than gate.
-The commit has already landed and a push event carries no pull request and so no labels, so a difference is a warning annotation and the job stays green; otherwise every merge of a signed-off pull request would turn `master` red.
-Everything else that stops a measurement — a probe that will not build against this revision, a compiler that is not installed, an empty disassembly — still fails the job on a push.
+Runs of `lookup-guard` on a commit that has already landed — a push to `master`, or a manual run on `master` — report rather than gate.
+Such a run carries no pull request and so no labels, so a measured difference is a warning annotation and the job stays green; otherwise every merge of a signed-off pull request would turn `master` red.
+This covers a measured difference and nothing else.
+Everything in the first paragraph above still fails there.

+`sizeof` is the exception: it gates on every event, including a push.
+It compares against `tests/ci/baselines/sizeof.txt`, which travels in the same commit as the change that moves it, so the push that merges a recorded change compares the new sizes against the new file and passes.
+There is no state in which reporting rather than gating would save it, and nothing for a label to rescue.

 ## Method

 Nothing is timed.
 A shared runner cannot resolve the differences this library cares about, so every gate produces exact integers instead.

-Nothing is compared against a number recorded elsewhere either, except `sizeof`.
-Each gate builds the base revision in the same job with the same compiler and compares against that, so a runner image or compiler upgrade moves both sides at once and cannot fail a pull request that changed nothing.
+Three of the four gates compare against no recorded number. `asm`, `counters` and `callgrind` build the base revision in the same job with the same compiler and compare against that, so a runner image or compiler upgrade moves both sides at once and cannot fail a pull request that changed nothing.
+They have no
+choice: their numbers depend on the standard library and the compiler version, so there is nothing to write down.

+`sizeof` does compare against a recorded file.
+Struct sizes hold across LP64 targets and across compilers, so they can be written down, and a file states what the sizes are rather than only that they did not move since yesterday.

 ## Signing off a deliberate change